-Our specialist personal injury solicitors are focused on getting you the right advice from the best medical experts and other professionals to make sure you receive the maximum compensation available and that your settlement covers all your needs.
+Our specialist personal injury solicitors focus on providing the right advice from the best medical experts and professionals ensure you receive the maximum compensation available, and that your settlement covers all your needs.

-If you are looking after a vulnerable family member, we frequently partner with our sister firm Hyphen Law, which specialises in managing the property and financial affairs of those who lack the capacity to make their own decisions.
-They provide advice on all Court of Protection matters and offer professional Deputyship services as well help with statutory benefits and care and support funding.
+If you are looking after a vulnerable family member, we frequently partner with our sister firm Hyphen Law, specialists in managing the property and financial affairs of those who lack the capacity to make their own decisions.

 Additional support includes:

 - Helping Deputies with their legal, financial and reporting obligations

 - Professional Deputyship services